Worried about a bend or change in your penis? You're not alone — and there are real options.

 Ready for an accurate assessment?

-How to Take Erection Photographs: Securely and Effectively
+How to Take Erection Photographs: Safely and Effectively

-Your Role in Diagnosis: Providing clear photographs of your erection is a standard and highly valuable part of the Peyronie's disease assessment.
-It allows for precise measurement of curvature and helps determine if the condition has stabilised – essential information for planning the right treatment.
-Remember to capture images of a *full* erection from the top, side, and front views.
-Ideally, repeat this process after 3 months, keeping conditions identical. **Privacy is paramount:** please never email these photos.
-Use the secure [Your Patient Portal Name, e.g., Carebit] patient portal (link provided to patients) for uploading.
+Your Role in Diagnosis: Providing clear photographs of your erection is a standard and very useful part of the Peyronie's disease assessment.
+It allows for precise measurement of the curve and helps show whether the condition has stabilised — essential information for planning the right treatment.
+Remember to take images of a full erection from the top, side, and front.
+Ideally, repeat this after 3 months, keeping conditions the same.
+Privacy is very important: please never email these photos.
+Use the secure Carebit patient portal (link provided to patients) for uploading.

 Erection photography might feel awkward, but it's an invaluable and standard diagnostic tool for Peyronie's disease.
 Comparing two sets taken ≥3 months apart is the most reliable way to see if the curvature is stable, guiding treatment decisions, particularly regarding surgery.